pghiasia/cs348-project-group1/docs/milestone-2/README.md

 - To start up the GUI, run `npm i` and `npm run dev` in the `/app` directory.
 - note: running the application will automatically load the data.

+## How To Run The App With: Production Data and Sample Data
+- In cmd/app/main.go there are two functions, initProdDb, and initTestDb, by default the database is loaded with the production database (the main function calls initProdDb), to change to sample data just replace the call to initProdDb in main to initTestDb.

 ## Basic Features (Implemented via function calls)

-Main features:
-R6: list_highest_rating_movie(db *sql.DB)
-    - finds the movie with the max rating.
-R9: list_highest_rating_movie_in_actor(db *sql.DB)
-    - finds the highest ranking movie which involved a specific actor.

-note: the top level features directory contains the SQL queries and outputs for functions R6, R7, R8, R9.
+note: the top level features directory contains the SQL queries and outputs for functions R6, R7, R8, R9, R10.
+You can learn more about these features in the report.

 ## How to Generate Production Data:
 The data was sourced from [website](https://developer.imdb.com/non-commercial-datasets/) and the download link is [here.](https://datasets.imdbws.com/)
 Please download the listed files, unzip them using 'gunzip name.basics.tsv.gz title.basics.tsv.gz title.episode.tsv.gz title.principals.tsv.gz title.ratings.tsv.gz' on mac and replace the sample small data files with the production files in directory test-data.

 ## GUI
 - Login Page implemented with user signup and signin functions, password & username verifications, and required field checks.
 ![demo-1](./assets/login-1.png)
 ![demo-2](./assets/login-2.png)